ToJans/Big/readme.md

 Then you press "Run" on the example, et voila, everything should work/compile, and you should see the updates in the excel-like grid in green, and a "report" saying "Done"

-## Why are you not presueing with this project/Startup ?
+## Why are you not persueing with this project/Startup ?

 Every single person I mention this to does not "get it", so I consider this not the way to go...
 For now at least.
 Maybe I will continue with this later on, but for now, I consider this a failure.

-#CIAO
+# CIAO